-Once the three of us came to an agreement that these two Yantras were the perfect combination, I met the amazing Ajarn Keng.
-This gentle giant was as sweet as could be, which made this experience all the more comfortable.
+Once the three of us came to an agreement that these two Yantras were the perfect combination, I met the amazing Ajarn Keng, and this gentle giant was as sweet as could be, which made this experience all the more comfortable.
 Plus, we now know that Wat Bang Phra seems to be THE tourist hot spot to get your Sak Yant, which means the level of skill the Monks have there had to be outstanding.
 With this in mind, it was great to hear that Ajarn Keng actually trained there!
-So, thanks to Thai Tattoo Cafe, I was still getting that Temple experience without that odd feeling I initially had.
-Plus, the level of cleanliness at this shop was insane!
-Seeing that they took pride in how well the shop was kept was a huge plus.
-Paeng has been in the game for more than 7 years, and it shows by her level of customer service, cleanliness and ambiance in her shop.
+So, thanks to Thai Tattoo Cafe, I was still getting that Temple experience without that unsure feeling I initially had.
+On top of that, Paeng has been in the game for more than 7 years, and it shows by her level of customer service, cleanliness and ambiance in her shop.

 Now, it was time to position my tattoos.
-I had already had a tattoo on the back of my neck in the center of my spine, so Ajarn Keng put my Yant Gao Yord right below it, making it look like one whole tat.
-I loved that idea so much!
+I had already had a tattoo on the back of my neck in the center of my spine, so Ajarn Keng put my Yant Gao Yord right below it, making it look like one whole tattoo.
 Since the Yant Hah Taew is not allowed to be higher that the Yant Gao Yord, we decided to place it right next to it, on the left side of my shoulder.
-Ten minutes went by, and it was time to get this show on the road!
+Ten minutes of planning went by, and it was time to get this show on the road!
 Paeng helped me change into an appropriate top that her shop provides (so, if you're worried about what top to wear, don't.
 This shop make sure you're all set in that department) and we all walked upstairs to the ceremony station.
 The open floor plan of the shop was nice, as it overlooked the entire store while I was being blessed.
-While relaxing spa music played in the background, Ajarn Keng went to work as I sat relaxed in front of him.
+While relaxing spa music played in the background, Ajarn Keng went to work as I sat at ease in front of him.

 Nam, the man sitting next to Ajarn Keng in the photo above, was there to stretch and hold my skin steady.
 This makes it easier for the ink to settle.
 If you decide to do this at a temple, you will see the same buddy system there as well.
 Jason and I chatted a bit about Bangkok and our hometowns, and after an hour or so, we were done!
 The level of pain I felt was very little, but I also have a pretty high tolerance.
 So, please keep this in mind.
 Now, most of the time, when you're done getting a tattoo, that's it!
 You just pay and leave, but being that I was receiving two Sak Yants, there was so much more that goes into this journey.
 Next up was the blessing ceremony.
 I didn't know what to expect, as this was all very new to me, but knew I had to come prepared!
 Before arriving at the shop, I made sure to bring two wreaths of Marigold flowers to leave blessings within the shop, as it is believed that this flower stands for good fortune and happiness.